Rogers Masson: Biography

-Upon graduating high school in 1986, Masson joined the US Army where began his professional music career as a guitarist.
-He graduated from the Military School of Music, and returned to college once his tour of duty was complete.
-In 1995 he earned a Bachelor of Arts in Music with a concentration in Electro-Acoustics from San Jose State University in San Jose, CA, and has been producing full-time ever since.
+Rogers Masson was born in Portsmouth, Virginia, and is the youngest of five children.
+Masson’s father introduced him music at an early age.
+Upon graduating high school, Masson joined the US Army and returned to college after his tour of duty.
+In 1995, he earned a Bachelor of Arts in Music with a concentration in Electro-Acoustics from San Jose State University in San Jose, CA, and has been producing music full-time ever since.